-&lt;sup>1 This link takes you to a page on the SiteWorks website where you will find this document.
+1 This link takes you to a page on the SiteWorks website where you will find this information.
 See also Appendix A

-If you are an Editor or an Author then you'll want to edit and maintain the pages you are responsible for and this guide will give you that knowledge.
+If you are an Editor or an Author, then you'll want to edit and maintain the pages you are responsible for and this guide will give you that knowledge.